nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * Creating a maintainable network through a robust and sustainable economic model.

 Users will be able to deploy adjacent participating networks suitable for their own use cases and communicate with other networks through an accountable routing architecture.
 Users ranging from large enterprises hosting consortium networks to community-oriented open networks are all welcome to participate.
 In the future, decentralized applications could sit on top of the connecting network with logic driven by integrating data from a multitude of blockchain networks.
-In addition, the Aion-1 blockchain is equipped with a full-functioning economic system intended to drive the continued maintenance and integrity of the network.
+In addition, the Aion blockchain is equipped with a full-functioning economic system intended to drive the continued maintenance and integrity of the network.

 ## Using the Owner’s Manual